joby-lol/byjoby.com/storage/README.md

 # Storage directory

-This directory should be writeable by PHP, and will contain data Leafcutter is intending to store permanently.
-Depending on your configuration backing up this folder may be a necessary part of backing up your site.
+Digraph uses this directory to store things it needs to keep forever.
+Primarily this means uploaded files and SQLite database files.
+Any backups of your site must include the full contents of this directory to be complete.